Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

-Show them how far they’ve come since they started the post and let them know that they should continue to think about the topic.
-You don’t want them to just read the post and forget about it, get out there and take action!
+Show them how far they've come since they started the post and let them know that they should continue to think about the topic.
+You don't want your potential customer to just read the post and forget about it, get out there and take action!

 Let them know that they are now experts on the topic and can conquer it on their own!

 As Steven Covey says, "to learn and not to do is really not to learn."